||2014 Calendar for West Sound Beekeepers Association

 All members are invited to attend the board meetings, participate in the discussions to help steer the association's activities

 and events in a direction you would like to see it go.
 If you have grand ideas or plans or simply have some time to kill, please stop by.

 If you do not have grand ideas but have some time, the board might be able to find some fun or exciting tasks to send your way.

-a study grant worth up to $200.00 in bee equipment, supplies, and help someone get started in beekeeping...
+two study grants worth up to $200.00 each to pay for bee equipment, bees, supplies and/or tools tohelp someone get started in beekeeping...

 To get more details, Click Here.
 Note: The forms may have old dates, but they still work.

 ||Summer Picnic...
 Sat Aug 16 , 2014